-Whether you are looking for someone to manage your property as a short-term rental or you manage vacation rentals or serviced apartments on behalf of property owners, having a proper and detailed property management contract is necessary.
-Even if the partnership comes from a friendship bond, a co-hosting agreement helps as all parties know how to deal with future problems.
-A sample co-hosting contract can always be helpful, especially if you’re new in the short-term rental industry.
+Whether you are seeking someone to manage your property as a short-term rental, or you manage vacation rentals or serviced apartments on behalf of property owners, having a proper and detailed property management contract is necessary.
+Even if the partnership originates from a friendship bond, a co-hosting agreement is beneficial, ensuring all parties are well-prepared for potential challenges.
+A sample co-hosting contract can always be helpful, particularly if you are new to the short-term rental industry.

-Zeevou is run by actual property managers with expertise and experience managing serviced apartments.
-So, we know what exactly goes into co-hosting contracts, and we have put together a sample property management contract at the end of this post.
-But before that, please read the following sections to get a clearer understanding of property management agreements.
+Zeevou is operated by seasoned property managers who bring extensive expertise in the management of serviced apartments.
+This hands-on experience equips us to understand the intricacies of co-hosting contracts.
+As a result, we have curated a sample property management contract, available at the end of this post.
+However, we recommend reading the following sections beforehand to gain a more comprehensive understanding of property management agreements.

 What Is a Property Management Contract?